dime-worldbank/ColombiaTransMilenio/readme.md

 - `2019ER10074` folder with different structure (zip files)

-## Immediate Next Steps: 2016–2019 Data
+### To-do

 The 2016–2019 validaciones pipeline is the current priority.
 Files are organized in `/Workspace/Raw/from2016to2019/` (~2,671 files).
 Headers one–seven are already defined in `utils/spark_df_handler`.
 Steps in order:

 ### 1. Create `data-byheader-from2016to2019`
 Classify each file by header type, record in `file_to_header_from2016to2019` Delta table (mirrors `data-byheader-since2020`).
+Check whether other import parameters (file types, separated by comma or semicolon, encoding).
+Need to be added to the table, so the import accurately considers the header _given_ other import parameters.

 Challenges:
-- Mixed formats: csv, txt, xls, xlsx, gz, zip — need format detection before header read
+- Mixed formats: csv, txt, xls, xlsx, gz, zip — need format detection before header read - **some may need decompression step first**
 - 30 `VALTRONCAL_DD-06-2018/` subfolders (each has daily gz files) → handle as batches
 - `2019ER10074/` subfolder (zip files) → unzip first or read inside zip
 - Semicolon and comma delimiters mixed across files